young5454/ABComp/README.md

 ⚠️ Make sure all the file extensions strictly follow the names (`.fasta`, `.fastq.gz`) provided above.
 Also, the fastq read files should be gzipped beforehand.
 The directory names should **NOT** be altered.

 ⚠️ Make sure your `{group}` and `{strain}` names do **NOT** contain a underscore (_) inside.
 The name formats are intended to have the unique underscore so that during the Snakemake run, the group and strain wildcard info are automatically extracted and saved.
-Also, the file names should perfectly match the names provided in the configuration file (please see section “Configuration file”).
+Also, the file names should perfectly match the names provided in the configuration file (please see section [Configuration file](#configuration-file) for more detail).

 The assembly polishing block will create a directory `trimmed/` inside each `{group}_{strain}/` folder after running adapter trimming, and save the trimmed reads.
 Also, the polished assemblies will be saved inside the `genome/` directory with a name format of `{group}_{strain}_polished.fasta`.

 ⚠️ If you have your assemblies ready and plan to run only the downstream comparative analysis block, please save all of your genome assemblies with the name format of `{group}_{strain}_polished.fasta` inside the `genome/` directory.

 ## Configuration file
 ABComp requires two configuration files for running the pipeline.
-The yaml files can be found in the `config/` directory.
+These yaml files can be found in the `config/` directory.

 `config.yml` is a default configuration setting for the overall Snakemake run.
 Make sure you specify the correct parameters and directory names of your preference.